 If the blower motor in your 3.8L GM vehicle is stuck in only one speed (usually stuck in high) or no blower speeds work, then there's a good chance that the blower control module is bad and behind the problem.

 Although the blower control module can not be tested with simple multimeter resistance tests, it can be tested and finding out if it's bad (or not) is not hard.

 In this tutorial, I'll show you how to get it done in a step-by-step way.

-This tutorial applies to several Chevrolet, GMC and Oldsmobile pickups and SUVs.
-To find out if your particular vehicle is covered by this repair tutorial, check the box titled “Applies To:” on the right column.
+NOTE: Even though this tutorial is filed in the GM 3.8L index of this website, this tutorial applies to some 1992 and 1993 Cadillac vehicles.
+This is because this particular blower control module was used in several models from 1992 to 1999.
+To find out if your particular GM vehicle is covered by this troubleshooting tutorial, check the box titled “Applies To:” on the right column.

 Contents of this tutorial:

 - Basics Of Troubleshooting The Blower Control Module.